kcm2/ab/references/angelbeatshd.rst

 * Hinata takes Ooyama to meet Yuri, which is on the roof of the classrooms.
 * Yuri kicks Hinata off the roof, again, and wakes up in the infirmary.
 * During the discussion, Hinata says things that hit a nerve with Yuri.
 "You're not as capable as you think you are.
-That's right, if you were by yourself you wouldn't accomplish anything."
+That's right, if you were by yourself, you wouldn't accomplish anything."
-* Yuri, angry at this, wants to seperate saying "I don't need partners, that's right, I'll be fine by myself.
+* Yuri, angry at this, wants to separate saying "I don't need partners, that's right, I'll be fine by myself.
 It's always been like that".
 She leaves the infirmary.
 * Hinata meets Ooyama outside of the classrooms.
 * Yuri is seen going up the classroom stairs.
-* During a discussion between Hinata and Ooyama, he says "Hinata, you seem like a game protaganist.
+* During a discussion between Hinata and Ooyama, he says "Hinata, you seem like a game protagonist.
 You solve everyone's problems and save them.
 It would have been great...If I... had a friend like that."
 Ooyama picks up on that Yuri must be deeply troubled.
 * To himself, Hinata thinks "to be on your own in this world...is really lonely".
-* Hinata also says "I've already decided..to bever leave her[Yuri] alone...to never let her feel lonely".
+* Hinata also says "I've already decided...to bever leave her[Yuri] alone...to never let her feel lonely".

 Chapter 6
 -----------